Everybody In Rebellion

 One moment.
 Four friends.
 It all led to WWF Attitude, the New World Order, Austin 3:16, D-Generation X, and making it cool to rebel everywhere.
 Ask your friends.
 Ask them, Who made it cool to point at your crotch yelling out ‘Suck It’?
 Ask them, Who made it cool to give your boss the finger and call him an asshole?
 Ask them, Who made it cool to wear a wrestling T-shirt to school?
 The answers should not surprise you.

 Everybody in rebellion.
 At first, I felt betrayed yet again.
 It was mainstream to be me.
 How odd.
 The feeling of betrayal didn’t last long.
 In fact, it was quickly replaced by a stronger sense of self.
+This is who I am.
+This is who I was.
+And this is who I will always be, regardless of the mainstream.

 I was proud.
 I felt like I played a part in creating the pandemonium.
 I lived the role, too, acting as if I was bigger than life itself.
 My cousin, uncle, and I called ourselves the Fuck Off Posse.
 Nothing says rebellion like cuss words.
 Hats that read fuck off.
 Drive-by middle finger salutes.
 Acting like damn fools in public just because we could.
 We were cocky.
 I had nothing to lose; I didn’t care if people hated me.
 I’d rather be hated than merely disliked.